 Now that student loans have claimed the second highest consumer debt category, piquing a prospective student’s interest is becoming increasingly more difficult.
 It’s no longer enough to promise a degree from a prominent university.
 Students will ask about the strength of your alumni network, will want to discuss internship opportunities in their field, and will be curious about the average job placement rate post-graduation.

 Those value adds help justify the price of admission.
 And what’s the best way to showcase them?
-Digital marketing.
+Digital marketing for your institution.

 If you can’t compete on price, you need to compete on perceived value.
 So, let’s talk about how to differentiate your university or program in a meaningful way.